microsoft/xpoc-framework/samples/client-side-html/README.md

 The sample contains three pages (accessible from `public/index.html`):

 -   `public/xpoc-editor.html`: use to create and edit XPOC manifests
+-   `public/xpoc-csvconverter.html`: use to convert CSV files to XPOC manifests
 -   `public/xpoc-viewer.html`: to view a XPOC manifest hosted on a website
 -   `public/xpoc-validator.html`: to validate a XPOC resource associated with a XPOC URI